Pepa (footballer)

 Pedro Miguel Marques da Costa Filipe (born 14 December 1980), known as Pepa, is a Portuguese football manager and former player who played as a forward.
+He is the head coach of Primeira Liga club Estrela da Amadora.

-Formed at Benfica, where he made seven first-team appearances, he spent most of his career in his country's second tier, with 63 games and 13 goals for three clubs.
+Developed at Benfica, where he made seven first-team appearances, he spent most of his career in his country's second tier, with 63 games and 13 goals for three clubs.
 He also played on loan at Lierse in the Belgian top flight, and earned 22 caps for Portugal at youth level.

-Pepa began working as a manager in 2013, leading four Primeira Liga sides.
+Pepa began working as a manager in 2013, leading five Primeira Liga sides.

 Club career

 Born in Torres Novas, Santarém District, Pepa joined S.L.
 Benfica's youth system in 1994, aged 13.
 He made his competitive debut with the main squad on 23 January 1999, scoring in a Primeira Liga 3–1 home win against Rio Ave FC.
 After being touted as an early promise, he went on to appear mainly for the reserve team, also being loaned in March 2000 to Lierse S.K. in Belgium for a fee of 50 million Portuguese escudos.

 In 2002, Pepa terminated his contract with Benfica which had four years remaining, following in the footsteps of fellow youth graduates Rui Baião and Jorge Ribeiro and signing with Varzim SC, a decision he later claimed as the worst mistake in his life.
 He ended his career in late 2007 at only 26, due to several knee injuries.